AsefChowdhury/MarkitApp/README.md

 6. Once the project is set up, you can build and run the app on an Android emulator or a physical device connected to your computer.

-7. To contribute your changes, create a new branch, make your changes, commit them to your branch, and create a pull request as described in the [Contribution Guidelines](#contribution-guidelines).

-Feel free to report any issues you encounter during the development setup process or submit improvements to the documentation.

 ## Contribution Guidelines